secwexen/aapp-mart/README.md

 ## Platform & Safety Notes

-- Intended for controlled and authorized environments only.
+- AAPP-MART is intended to run in **controlled and authorized environments only**.
-- Use exclusively in isolated lab or test setups.
+- Some simulation techniques may model sensitive attacker behaviors; **use exclusively in isolated lab or test environments**.
-- Avoid production deployment without explicit approval and safeguards.
+- The engine avoids destructive actions by design, but **misconfiguration or improper use may still pose risks**.
-- Users are responsible for legal and ethical compliance.
+- Users are responsible for ensuring compliance with **organizational policies, legal requirements, and ethical guidelines**.
+- Do not deploy AAPP-MART against production systems without **explicit authorization and appropriate safeguards**.

 ---